7 Real estate negotiation tactics - The actual price of a property

 The entire process should take no more than a few minutes and should give you a general indication of whether the site is worth the money the vendor is asking for.
 Include the below exercise in the process:

 - Make a rough sketch of the projected development.

 - Calculate the profit if the property is sold.

 - If the development is held, calculate the future rental return.

-Use one-minute feaso to know your numbers accurately and quickly.
+With one-minute feaso you can know your numbers accurately and quickly.

 The first rule is to avoid purchasing a home based on emotion or gut instinct.
 The easiest method to manage your emotions is to create a complete checklist and follow it religiously for each possible site you visit.